sal0nga/Firewall-Testing-Lab/commands.md

+# Commands
+The list of commands used in this lab.

-UFW Commands
+## Configuring UFW

-sudo ufw staus
+- sudo ufw status
-sudo ufw enable
+- sudo ufw enable

-sudo ufw allow 21
+- sudo ufw allow 21
-sudo ufw allow http
+- sudo ufw allow http

-sudo ufw status verbose
+- sudo ufw status verbose

-sudo ufw deny from [Ubuntu IP] to any port http
+- sudo ufw deny from [Ubuntu IP] to any port http

-sudo ufw status numbered
+- **List UFW rules with numbers:** sudo ufw status numbered

-sudo ufw delete deny from [Ubuntu IP] to any port http sudo ufw insert 1 deny from [Ubuntu IP] to any port http
+- sudo ufw delete deny from [Ubuntu IP] to any port http
+- sudo ufw insert 1 deny from [Ubuntu IP] to any port http

-sudo ufw reset
+- sudo ufw reset

+## Running the Apache Web Server on Kali
+sudo systemctl start apache2

+sudo systemctl status apache2

+sudo systemctl stop apache2

+## Requesting Web Service on Ubuntu

+### Use xhost to allow root access to display:
+xhost +SI:localuser:root

+### To switch to root user:
+sudo su

+### To request a web page from the Apache server:
+firefox http://[Kali IP]/index.html